All year round vegetable sowing and planting guide

 If you are running late everything that you sowed in March, you can also sow in April, but it’s not recommended indoors as you will need all of you window sills for your April sowings.
 Outside though, that’s a better option.

-- Although early in the season I recommend only Bolthardy beetroot, you can now start sowing other varieties, especially my favourite Burpees Golden, which has really tasty leaves too
+- Early in the season I recommend only Bolthardy beetroot, you can now start sowing other varieties, especially my favourite Burpees Golden, provided you protect with fleece for a few weeks

 - Although you can eat beetroot leaves, you can also sow the more prolific leaf beet/perpetual spinach